 We seek your consent for:

-- Necessary processing for the fulfilment of your financial interactions with The Art Room (when you donate, attend our training courses or procure our clinical services).
+- Necessary processing for the fulfilment of your financial interactions with Place2Be (when you donate, attend our training courses or procure our clinical services).
 Your decision to engage with these financial interactions is taken as affirmative action that you consent to our processing your personal information for this purpose, including the sharing of your payment details with our payment suppliers.